Revolutionary War Monument

-Won in a competition with the prestigious silver companies Gorham Co. and Reed and Barton Co. while he was still a student, the news of his victory was very exciting to the young man.
-Committee members of the Daughters of the American Revolution had come to him to ask for prices on a memorial to the soldiers in September of 1911.
+Committee members of the Daughters of the American Revolution had approached him in September of 1911 to ask for prices on a memorial to the soldiers.
 By December the commission had been awarded and the boulder chosen on which the bronze tablet would be mounted.
-Allen worked on it in April and May and had it cast in June.
+Allen started sculpting and designing it in September, worked on it through April and May and had it cast in June.

 The text reads, “To perpetuate the memory of all who with unfailing loyalty furthered the cause of American Independence.
 Placed by Attleboro Chapter Daughters of the American Revolution” Signed F.W.Allen SC, MCMXII